jpmono416/challenge-5-copy/travel-info-server/docs/Software-overview.md

 3. **Increased User Base**: The convenience and personalization features of the app, such as saving favorite locations, can attract more users, expanding the customer base.
 4. **Ad Revenue Potential**: With increased user engagement and a growing user base, there's potential for generating ad revenue by displaying relevant advertisements alongside the weather forecasts.

-In conclusion, by focusing on providing accurate weather forecasts and allowing users to save their favorite locations, the app delivers personalized and valuable information, enhancing user satisfaction.
-This, in turn, drives user engagement and offers significant business benefits, including opportunities for growth and revenue generation.
+By focusing on providing accurate weather forecasts and allowing users to save their favorite locations, the page can prove useful for anyone on a daily basis.